wirewiredasy/AiToolkit/replit.md

 - ✅ Fixed double FastAPI installation conflicts from requirements.txt
 - ✅ Cleaned and reinstalled FastAPI 0.116.1 with uvicorn 0.35.0 (single versions only)
 - ✅ All microservices confirmed healthy after dependency cleanup
+- ✅ Created requirements-clean.txt with NO version conflicts (single uvicorn 0.35.0 only)
+- ✅ Updated render.yaml to use conflict-free requirements file for deployment
+- ✅ Resolved ResolutionImpossible error by removing duplicate uvicorn versions
 - ✅ Successfully migrated Suntyn AI from Replit Agent to standard Replit environment
 - ✅ Fixed missing tsx dependency and TypeScript execution issues
 - ✅ Resolved FastAPI backend FileResponse import and path handling errors